json420/dbase32/README.txt

 both clear and concise, and are *always* lowercase.

-The reason I prefer uppercase IDs in the schema is it helps differentiate the meaningless garble from the bits you actually will read.
+The reason I prefer uppercase IDs in the schema is it helps differentiate the meaningless garble from the bits you actually will *read*.
 For me, it helps push the IDs into the background, and brings out rest of the schema more clearly in the foreground.

 For example, consider this Novacut edit node with lowercase IDs::